GTPB/3DAROC18/index.md

  - 3D - Generate populations of model structures which reproduce the Hi-C interaction matrices
  - 4D - Compare samples at different time points

 Participants can bring specific biological questions and/or their own 3C data to analyze during the course.
-At the end of the course, participants will be familiar with the TADbit software, and will be able to fully analyze Hi-C data. *Note: Although the TADbit software is central in this course, alternative software will be discussed for each part of the analysis.*
+At the end of the course, participants will be familiar with the TADbit software, and will be able to fully analyze Hi-C data.
+*__Note__: Although the TADbit software is central in this course, alternative software will be discussed for each part of the analysis.*

 ## Target Audience